-Also called total hip arthroplasty, hip replacement surgery may be an option for you if your hip pain interferes with daily activities and more-conservative treatments haven't helped or are no longer effective.
+Also called total hip arthroplasty, hip replacement surgery might be an option if hip pain interferes with daily activities and nonsurgical treatments haven't helped or are no longer effective.
 Arthritis damage is the most common reason to need hip replacement.

 Why it's done

 Conditions that can damage the hip joint, sometimes making hip replacement surgery necessary, include:

 - Osteoarthritis.
 Commonly known as wear-and-tear arthritis, osteoarthritis damages the slick cartilage that covers the ends of bones and helps joints move smoothly.

 - Rheumatoid arthritis.
 Caused by an overactive immune system, rheumatoid arthritis produces a type of inflammation that can erode cartilage and occasionally underlying bone, resulting in damaged and deformed joints.

 - Osteonecrosis.
 If there isn't enough blood supplied to the ball portion of the hip joint, such as might result from a dislocation or fracture, the bone might collapse and deform.

 Hip replacement may be an option if hip pain:

 - Persists, despite pain medication

 - Worsens with walking, even with a cane or walker